serega-sergei/simpleworkflowmanager/README.md

 **4. Scaling**

 	- See #3
-	- Prefferably horizontal scaling with LB, Caching,
+	- Prefferably horizontal scaling with LB, Caching, ...
 	- Parallel execution of Workflows as well as Jobs without dependecies or with already executed dependecies
 	- Asynchronus workflow execution with later notification on completion
+	- Splitting/Aggreation of the Jobs for parallel execution
 	- Circuit Breaker to mitigate failures
 	- Improving Topological Sorting Algorithm (use existing one which proved its run time effectivness)